StutterGPT: Evaluating AI Speech Models with Stuttering

 Today I’m working at ElevenLabs, a leading AI audio research and deployment company—a full decade after building speech apps.

-And with all the intervening progress in AI speech tech, I decided to evaluate how today’s leading AI models understand and generate stuttering.
+And with all the intervening progress in AI speech tech, I wanted to evaluate how today’s leading AI models understand stuttering.

 Defining a stuttering benchmark

-I created my own evaluation to benchmark ASR with stuttering samples.
-Using other evaluation frameworks that test models against human-level performance (MMLU, HumanEval, ARC) as inspiration, I scored the word accuracy rate (WAR) of speech-to-text transcriptions of stuttering in audio samples against the speaker’s actual words.
+So I first created my own evaluation to benchmark ASR with stuttering samples.
+Using other evaluation frameworks that test models against human-level performance (MMLU, HumanEval, ARC) for inspiration, I scored the word accuracy rate (WAR) of speech-to-text transcriptions of stuttering in audio samples against the speaker’s actual words.

 For these tests, I used 9 audio samples of stuttering, including three of my own speech, each ~90 seconds in length with varying levels of stuttering severity (mild, moderate, and severe).

-I then ran each audio sample through three leading speech-to-text models: AssemblyAI, OpenAI Whisper, and Deepgram.
+I then ran each audio sample through leading speech-to-text models: ElevenLabs Scribe, AssemblyAI, OpenAI Whisper, and Deepgram.

 Here’s a sample you can listen to using AssemblyAI’s Playground: severe stuttering sample.